LeonAndrade/LeonAndrade.github.io/README.md

 It seems that about a 1/4 of the values are missing from our `customer_id` column.

-Although thay may be very relevant because it represents a large fraction of the data and it looks like the main way to identify a unique customer, we still have plenty to work with and maybe even ask some questions about why this data is missing or what other ways we can identify a unique customer.
+Although that may be very relevant because it represents a large fraction of the data and it looks like the main way to identify a unique customer, we still have plenty to work with and maybe even ask some questions about why this data is missing or what other ways we can identify a unique customer.
 <br/><br/>

-##### What are the attributes (columns) and which data types they hold?
+#### What are the attributes (columns) and which data types they hold?
 ```sql
 SELECT
     column_name,